Subito-it/SBTUITestTunnel/Documentation/Setup.md

 While no setup is required in your UI Test target to use this library it might be that you need fine grained control of the `XCUIApplication` instance.
 Please refer to the [alternative target setup](Setup_alternative_target) documentation for further details.

+## Tunneling mode

+The library allows tunneling via HTTP or via IPC (default).
+You can force disabling IPC by setting a `SBTUITestTunnelDisableIPC=NO` key in the Info.plist of the UITesting target.

 ## Project